CPP-AP 2.7.0

 Tip:

 A single argument can have multiple value actions.
-Instead of writing complex logic in one action, consider composing several simple, focused actions for better readability and reuse.
+Instead of writing complex logic in one action, consider composing several simple, focused actions for better readability and reusability.

 Apart from the common parameters listed above, for optional arguments you can also specify the following parameters: